 The National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) have warned that criminals have been increasing their online attacks against UK businesses by targeting vulnerabilities in their supply chain.

 In their joint report, Cyber Threat to UK Business Industry 2017-2018, the NCSC and NSA said supply chain compromises of managed service providers and legitimate software, such as MeDoc and CCleaner, had provided cyber criminals with a potential stepping-stone into the networks of thousands of clients.

-It said criminals were increasingly “capitalising on the gateways provided by privileged accesses and client/supplier relationships” and that “attackers will target the most vulnerable part of a supply chain to reach their intended victim”.
+It said criminals were increasingly “capitalizing on the gateways provided by privileged accesses and client/supplier relationships” and that “attackers will target the most vulnerable part of a supply chain to reach their intended victim”.

-“It is clear that even if an organisation has excellent cyber security, there can be no guarantee that the same standards are applied by contractors and third-party suppliers in the supply chain,” it said.
+“It is clear that even if an organization has excellent cyber security, there can be no guarantee that the same standards are applied by contractors and third-party suppliers in the supply chain,” it said.

 Supply chains account for roughly 80% of all cyber-attacks, according to the SANS institute.

 Ben Ludford, a consultant at global procurement consultancy Efficio, told SM that in the past, hackers had focused on companies that were rich in data and IP but the rise of ransomware meant every computer was now a possible target.

 He said recent high profile cases, such as WannaCry, which affected 230,000 computers worldwide, highlighted the importance of CPOs taking the appropriate measures to protect their companies and supply chains.

 He gave the following six key steps for CPOs to prevent cyber attacks on their supply chains.